-Investment Management Costs have increased for two main reasons.
-Firstly, management fees are normally charged as a percentage of the value of assets under management.
-Therefore fees will grow as the value of the investment grows.
-The second reason is that the Fund is now investing more in more management intensive assets which attract higher fees, mainly Infrastructure and Private Debt.
+Pension Fund Costs for 2021/21 included a one off item relating to a prior year.
+Investment Management Costs have increased by £14k due to a decrease in the value of assets under management and the Fund is now investing more in more management intensive assets which attract higher fees, mainly Infrastructure and Private Debt.
 Again, as the value invested increases, the fees charged as a percentage of that value increase.